Mattia2700/ais-markdowns/l&e/AI Act.md

 ## Regulatory sandboxes

-- AI regulatory sandboxes should provide a controlled environment that facilitate the development, testing and validation of AI systems before they are placed on the market.
+- AI regulatory sandboxes shall provide a controlled environment that facilitate the development, testing and validation of AI systems before they are placed on the market.
 Here, the processing of personal data shall fall under the regulations.

 - Any significant risk shall be followed by an immediate mitigation, and if failing, the development and test shall be stopped.

 - Member States shall coordinate their activities in according with the framework of the European AI Board.

 ## Critical issues